masonc15/CTF-Wargame-Writeups/OverTheWire/bandit/README.md

 ### Solution
 Another easy cryptography problem.
 We look in `data.txt` and find our cipher text, which we know has been shifted by 13 positions.
 This is a Caesar cipher which we can easily decode [online](http://md5decrypt.net/en/Caesar/).
 This gives us the following plaintext:

-`the password is teydrgcrfcxugdwuexkfckeuu`.
+`the password is 5Te8Y4drgCRfCx8ugdwuEX8KFC6k2EUu`.

-PW: `teydrgcrfcxugdwuexkfckeuu`
+PW: `5Te8Y4drgCRfCx8ugdwuEX8KFC6k2EUu`

 ---